 Finally, when writing, we also choose our tone depending on who we’re speaking to.

-For patients: We know that for many, the hospital is a foreign, confusing place to be, with jargons and processes that don’t make sense.
+We know that for many, the hospital is a foreign, confusing place to be, with jargons and processes that don’t make sense.

 When we write for them: